-At least one administration node must be a server-capable administration node in order to be a CXFS metadata server; other nodes should be be CXFS client-only nodes.
+- There must be at least one server-capable node to act as the metadata server and from which to perform cluster administration tasks.
+You should install CXFS software on the server-capable nodes first. - Nodes that are not potential metadata servers should be CXFS client-only nodes.
 A cluster may contain as many as 64 nodes, of which as many as 16 can be administration nodes; the rest must be client-only nodes.
 See "Make Most Nodes Client-Only Nodes" on page 16.